TrainWeb.org Facebook Page

 Map: PG 10 D 7 Topographic Maps

-Motive power during the 1960s was often E units, such as PRR 4273, an EMD E8A that at photo time had been recently renumbered from 5703 in preparation for the merger with New York Central that formed Penn Central.
+Motive power during the 1960s was often E unit diesels, such as PRR 4273, an EMD E8A.
+At photo time, it had been recently renumbered from 5703 in preparation for the merger with New York Central that formed Penn Central.

 Arriving 4273 has just passed the branch's "Track" control point that was located at the race track's northwest boundary.
-It is about to arrive in the yard behind the race track.
+It is about to pull into in the yard behind the race track.

 Track 2019